Hira Mondal

-Hira Mondal (হীরা মন্ডল; born 31 August 1996) is an Indian professional footballer who plays as a defender.
+Hira Mondal (হীরা মন্ডল; born 31 August 1996) is an Indian professional footballer who plays as a defender for the Indian Super League club Mohammedan SC.
 He has represented West Bengal in the Santosh Trophy.

 Club career

 Bengaluru

 In July 2022, Mondal penned a two-year deal with Indian Super League club Bengaluru.
 On 17 August, he was sent-off on his debut against Jamshedpur in the Durand Cup, in a 2–1 win.